kasparasman/u-rvc_GcolabCp/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/JackismyShephard/ultimate-rvc/blob/main/notebooks/ultimate_rvc_colab.ipynb)

-An extension of [AiCoverGen](https://github.com/SociallyIneptWeeb/AICoverGen), which provides several new features and improvements, enabling users to generate song covers using RVC with ease.
-Ideal for people who want to incorporate singing functionality into their AI assistant/chatbot/vtuber, or for people who want to hear their favourite characters sing their favourite song.
+An extension of [AiCoverGen](https://github.com/SociallyIneptWeeb/AICoverGen), which provides several new features and improvements, enabling users to generate audio-reated content using RVC with ease.
+Ideal for people who want to incorporate singing functionality into their AI assistant/chatbot/vtuber, hear their favourite characters sing their favourite song or have their favorite character read their favorite books aloud.

 <!-- Showcase: TBA -->